rashiop/TJJ/readme.md

 ```

 alphaTest
--  between 0 and 1
+-  0..1, default 0 => pixel will be rendered
-- enables the WebGL to know when not to render the pixel according to that pixel's transparency
+- enables the WebGL to know when
+    - not to render the pixel according to that pixel's transparency
-    - Default = 0 = the pixel will be rendered anyway
 - Small value such as 0.001 => the pixel won't be rendered if the alpha is 0

 depthTest
 - When drawing
 - the WebGL tests if what's being drawn is closer than what's already drawn
-- That is called depth testing and can be deactivated (you can comment the alphaTest)
 - deactivating the depth testing might create bugs
     - IF other particles with different colors
     - Other particles might be drawn as if they were above

 ```js
 // particlesMaterial.alphaTest = 0.001